More at rubyonrails.org:

 1. What is Active Job?

 Active Job provides a Rails generator to create jobs.
-The following will create a job in app/jobs (with an attached test case under test/jobs):
+The following will create a job in the app/jobs directory (with tests under test/jobs):

 $ bin/rails generate job guests_cleanup